g30r93g/homebridge-panasonic/README.md

 A Homebridge plugin for Panasonic Viera TV's.
 Written to support the new HomeKit TV accessory.

-✅ Power TV On & Off (Requires TV that supports power on by standby.)
+✅ Power On/Off

 ✅ HomeKit TV Accessory

 ✅ Input switching

+## Version Notes
+The reported power state of the TV should be more stable.

 ## Requirements